 You can learn English free.
-In many countries including the U.S., many schools and some other government or non-profit organizations offer classes without charge.
+In many countries (including the U.S.), many schools and some other organizations offer classes without charge.
 (In the U.S. public schools are free for students under 18.
 Many adult school courses are also free.)

-For many classes you don’t even need to buy books.
-Other schools (like community colleges, at least in California) charge fees, but they are often smaller for basic English classes than for other subjects.
+For many classes, you don’t even need to buy books.
+Other schools (like community colleges, at least in California) charge fees.
+They are usually low for basic English classes.

 You can also study English completely for free on the Internet.
-However, if you study without a class it’s important have a plan, be organized, and be willing to study regularly.
+However, if you study without a class, it’s important to have a plan, be organized, and be willing to study regularly.

 (See Learning English Online for a guide to making a plan that will work best for you.)
 Here are the most important things you need to do to learn English without a class: